Jennifer Lopez, Alex Rodriguez Finally Got Engaged & Fans Are Freaking Out

 “It’s hard to type.
 I’m blinded by that huge rock!”
 Perez Hilton wrote.

-One person on Twitter recalled the giant clock with the couple’s face on it that Ellen DeGeneres gifted to Lopez last month as a reminder that the 43-year-old shortstop needed to make a move soon.
+One person on Twitter recalled a giant clock with the couple’s face on it, which Ellen DeGeneres gifted to Lopez last month as a reminder that the 43-year-old shortstop needed to make a move soon.

 “I guess that clock worked,” they wrote alongside a photo of Lopez holding the gift during her appearance on The Ellen DeGeneres Show.